k4rkarov/entropy/README.md

 ### Calculate Password's Semantic Strength

-The -s option evaluates the semantic strength of the password using the zxcvbn-go library.
-Additionally, you can customize the list of common words by editing the common_words.txt file.
+The `-s` option evaluates the semantic strength of the password using the `zxcvbn-go` library.
+Additionally, you can customize the list of common words by editing the `common_words.txt` file.
 You can add words from other languages or modify the list as needed.
-Ensure these modifications are made before compiling the Go program.
+Ensure these modifications are made **before compiling the Go program**.

 ```
 $ entropy -s Pass@123